Document IconResource

 Cerebrospinal fluid (CSF) leaks are a rare but potentially serious medical condition that can have significant impacts on a person's health and quality of life.
 These frequently asked questions aim to provide clear, concise information about the risks, duration, and potential consequences of CSF leaks.
-While the information provided here is general in nature, it's important to consult with a medical professional for personalised advice if you suspect you may have a CSF leak.
+While the information provided in these CSF Leak FAQs is general in nature, it's important to consult with a medical professional for personalised advice if you suspect you may have a CSF leak.

 How long can a CSF leak go untreated?